 - A classical education model is teacher-driven and may feel overwhelming to homeschool parents.

 Understanding a classical liberal arts education model is helpful as you homeschool your kids.
-While you may not use this approach throughout your child’s homeschooling years, you can integrate components of a classical approach into your child’s education.
+While you may or may not fully adopt this model, we suggest you consider adopting some aspects of a classical approach in your child’s education.

 Faith-Based or Secular Classical Education Curriculum

-Whether you are planning to use a religious or secular classical education plan, we suggest starting with The Well-Trained Mind.
+Whether you plan to use a religious or secular classical education plan, we suggest starting with The Well-Trained Mind.
 In this book, you’ll find faith-based and secular recommendations.
-Please note, it is not possible to have a classical education that is truly secular because history is based on many Christian principles.
+Please note that it is not possible to have a classical education that is truly secular because history is based on many Christian principles.

-If you want to use a secular classical education model in homeschooling, you’ll look for secular curricula that include all aspects of the Seven Liberal Arts and a study of The Great Books.
+Whether using a faith-based or secular classical education model in homeschooling, look for curricula that include all aspects of the Seven Liberal Arts and a study of The Great Books.

 Classical Homeschooling & Education: Books for Parents